fixiabis/GridBoard/README.md

 board.orientation = GridOrientation.BFRL;
 board.getGridByAbsoluteCoordinateFromOrientation(2, 1);
 grid.getGridByRelativeCoordinateFromOrientation(-1, -1);
-grid.getGridByRelativeCoordinateFromOrientation(+1, +1, GridDirection.FBLR); // use direction only one times
+grid.getGridByRelativeCoordinateFromOrientation(+1, +1, GridDirection.FBLR); // use orientation only one times
 ```

 looks like this: